furnaceX/fabriq-api-docs/source/includes/user-resources/alerts/_types.md

 The user can request to have FABRIQ send him or her a periodic message (called a ping).
 If the user does not respond to this ping within a specified period of time, an automatic alert will be triggered.

-### Watch Notification
+### Watch Alert
-The user can request to have his or her contacts notified that have started and/or ended an activity.
-The user will receive a message with a link to watch the user in real-time.
+Send an alert to a user's contacts when he or she has started and/or stopped an activity.
+Each contact will receive a message with a link to watch over the user in real-time.

-### App-Defined Notification
+### App-Defined Alert
-You can define notifications specific to your app which can be triggered manually or automatically on behalf of the user.
+You can define alerts specific to your app which can be triggered manually or automatically on behalf of the user.